FWang1221/ERDodgeAndOtherShittyThings/README.txt

 Settings can be changed in quickDodge.lua, just set them to TRUE or FALSE.

+How to update the Mod (for v1.01 or higher):

+ONLY FOR WINDOWS 10 AND ABOVE: Press L1 (right click) and R1 (left click) and Dodge and hold it for 15 seconds.
+After, a black screen appears and you die.
+You can only update 60 times an hour.

 How to Merge:

 Take your player HKS of another overhaul or whatever and put this: